ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 cmake .. -DCMAKE_TOOLCHAIN_FILE=</path/to/ethos-u-core-platform>/cmake/toolchain/arm-none-eabi-gcc.cmake -DTARGET_CPU=cortex-m55 -DCMSIS_PATH=</path/to/CMSIS>
 make
 ```
-Some more examples under: [Building CMSIS-NN as a library](https://github.com/ARM-software/CMSIS-NN/blob/main/README.md#building-cmsis-nn-as-a-library).

 This will build all unit tests.
 You can also just build a specific unit test only, for example: